 You often hear about 64 and Galaxy, but you hear about Sunshine much less — in my experience, at least.
 Still, going into Sunshine mostly blind was really interesting.
 The game has sort of a bizarre essence about it, and it’s one I don’t think the Super Mario series has been able to fully capture since.
 Sure, smacking question mark blocks and stomping enemies is bizarre, but Sunshine’s overall aesthetic takes it to a new level.

-Continue reading Super Mario Sunshine – The Overlooked Middle Entry
+Continue reading Super Mario Sunshine – Full Review

 Nintendo has finally lifted the lid on their plans for Super Mario’s 35 anniversary.
 Among other things, we’re getting two brand-new games (and by that, I mean they’re not brand-new): Super Mario 3D All-Stars and Super Mario 3D World + Bowser’s Fury.
 The former releases later this month (September 18) and the latter releases in February 2021 alongside new Cat Mario and Cat Peach amiibo.
 We have no idea what they do, but hey — they’re still making new amiibo!